wxian3/NeuroLens/README.md

 ## Requirements

-To use the Neural Lens Modeling implementation, you need Python (version 3.7 or higher) and the following dependencies:
+To use the Neural Lens Modeling implementation, you need Python (version 3.7 or higher).
+Python environment including the required dependencies.
+This requires an NVIDIA GPU and a CUDA installation with version 11.1 - 11.3.

 You can install the required Python packages using pip:

 ```
-pip install torch opencv-python numpy matplotlib
+pip install -r requirements.txt
 ```

 ## Installation